Yoav666s/dnd-wiki/collections/_monsters/basic-rules/dire-wolf.md

 proficiency_bonus: "+2"
 traits: |
   **Keen Hearing and Smell.** The wolf has advantage on Wisdom (Perception) checks that rely on hearing or smell.

     **Pack Tactics.** The wolf has advantage on an attack roll against a creature if at least one of the wolf's allies is within 5 ft. of the creature and the ally isn't incapacitated.
 actions: |
   **Bite.** Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
 Hit: 10 (2d6 + 3) piercing damage.
 If the target is a creature, it must succeed on a DC 13 Strength saving throw or be knocked prone.
 legendary_actions: ""
-description: ""
 excerpt: "Large Beast, Unaligned"
 source: "Basic Rules"
 ---